Understanding and Resolving WordPress Multisite Issues

 For subdirectory-based WordPress Multisite networks, securing the primary domain with an SSL certificate is sufficient, and no additional work is needed for the subdirectories.

-Solution: When SSL certificates are renewed or added, it’s necessary to ensure that all domains and subdomains covered by the certificate are properly updated to reflect the changes.
+Solution: When SSL certificates are renewed or added, it’s necessary to ensure that all domains and subdomains covered by the certificate are appropriately updated to reflect the changes.
 Implementing auto-redirect from HTTP to HTTPS is crucial and can be achieved by adding specific rewrite rules to the .htaccess file.

 Also Read: HTTP vs. HTTPS: Why Having an SSL is Important